felleg/felleg.gitlab.io-backup/content/posts/20201017-i-love-ereaders.md

 It's ok to collect trophies!
 But we're talking about promoting reading, here.
 Autographed books, in my mind, do not belong in this conversation.

-## "Real books evoke fond memories, unlike digital versions"
+## "Real books evoke fond memories, unlike digital versions!"

 This is a criticism that caught me completely off-guard.
 And I think I understand what it means, but at the same time I'm not sure I agree with what it's getting at.